Welasco/syncsecretakv/README.md

 <details>

-<summary>Using Workload Identity or Managed Identity to access Azure Key Vault</summary>
+<summary>2.1 Using Workload Identity or Managed Identity to access Azure Key Vault</summary>

 If you are going to use Workload Identity or Managed Identity in Azure, you have to create a Managed Identity Credential.